hattipjs/hattip/readme.md

 - ✅ Vercel Serverless
 - 🚧 Service Workers

-Adapters let you run HatTip on any platform.
-Here's how you can use HatTip with Node.js:
+Adapters let you run Hattip on any platform.
+Here's how you can use Hattip with Node.js:

 ```js
 // entry-node.js